Jawad Saleem: Early life and education

+Artistic career

 During the hiatus in his studies, Saleem was employed at the Directorate of Antiquities in Baghdad between 1940–1945 and was appointed head of the Sculpture Department at the Institute of Fine Arts in Baghdad, a position he retained until his death in 1961.
 His work exposed him to Iraq's ancient art traditions, and he consciously sought to discover the possibilities of combining ancient motifs with within the modern abstract art he had observed in Europe.
 His wife, Lorna Saleem, noted that he was fascinated with ancient Egyptian and Mesopotamian sculptures.
 She explained:

-He is generally credited with being the first Iraqi artist to draw on his heritage and guide local artists towards a distinctly Iraqi style.
+Saleem is generally credited with being the first Iraqi artist to draw on his heritage and guide local artists towards a distinctly Iraqi style.

 Iraq in the 1930s had few art museums or galleries.
 Accordingly, Saleem's first solo exhibition was held in the private home of prominent Iraqi architect, Mohamed Makiya.
 In 1944, he was invited to work with historical masterpieces and to assist archaeologists in any restoration work that was necessary.
 These encounters with ancient heritage fostered a strong sense of pride in Iraq's ancient art heritage and questions about the nexus between 'heritage' and 'contemporary' art which would preoccupy the artist and philosopher for the rest of his working life.

 In 1951, he gave a public lecture in which he spoke critically and bitterly about public taste in Iraq.
 For this, Saleem became known as an 'enemy of the people.'
-Yet within two decades, Saleem was praised by the Iraqi elite and his reputation was mythologised by poets and writers.

-He was one of the founders of the Jama'et Baghdad lil Fen al-Hadith (The Baghdad Modern Art Group, founded in 1951) with fellow artist Shakir Hassan Al Said and Mohammed Ghani Hikmat (1929-2011); a group which attempted to combine ancient Iraqi art traditions with modern European techniques.
+Yet within two decades, Saleem was praised by the Iraqi elite and his reputation was mythologized by poets and writers.He was one of the founders of the Jama'et Baghdad lil Fen al-Hadith (The Baghdad Modern Art Group, founded in 1951) with fellow artist Shakir Hassan al-Sa'id and Mohammed Ghani Hikmat (1929–2011); a group which attempted to combine ancient Iraqi art traditions with modern European techniques.
 The group's mantra, was istilham al-turath – seeking inspiration from tradition.
-Saleem, along with al-Said and other members of the Modern Baghdad group were inspired by the 13th-century Baghdad School and the work of ancient calligraphers and illustrators such as Yahya Al-Wasiti who was active in Baghdad in the 1230s.
+Saleem, along with al-Said and other members of the Modern Baghdad group were inspired by the 13th-century Baghdad School and the work of ancient calligraphers and illustrators such as Yahya al-Wasiti who was active in Baghdad in the 1230s.
 They believed that the Mongol invasion of 1258 represented a "break in the chain of pictorial Iraqi art" and wanted to recover lost traditions.
 After the death of Saleem in 1961, al-Said headed the group.
-This group accomplished a great deal in terms of popularising modern art by giving Iraqis a sense of national pride in their ancient art heritage.
+This group accomplished a great deal in terms of popularizing modern art by giving Iraqis a sense of national pride in their ancient art heritage.

 Saleem first came to the attention of international audiences in 1952 when his competition entry, The Unknown Political Prisoner was one of 80 selected out of 3,500 entries for exhibition at the Tate Gallery in London and was the only Arab artist to be included in the exhibition.
 The following year he toured the United States and his work was well received.